rahulch02/NDWI-using-GEE/README.md

-##NDWI-using-GEE
+## NDWI-using-GEE

+# Remote sensing
-#Remote sensing# is the process of detecting and monitoring the physical characteristics of an area by measuring its reflected and emitted radiation at a distance (typically from satellite or aircraft).
+It is the process of detecting and monitoring the physical characteristics of an area by measuring its reflected and emitted radiation at a distance (typically from satellite or aircraft).
 Special cameras collect remotely sensed images, which help researchers "sense" things about the Earth.
 Some examples are:

     1. Cameras on satellites and airplanes take images of large areas on the Earth's surface, allowing us to see much more than we can see when standing on the ground.